Alexander-Jordan/20-games-challenge/README.md

 - Try to complete the game during the same week you started it
 - Stop and move on to the next game after max 1 month
+- Same time limit applies to the devlog

 ## List of games